-The PHA will operate a PBV program in accordance with HUD guidelines
+The PHA will operate a PBV program in accordance with HUD guidelines a.
+WHA and CoC is committed to administering the EHVs in accordance with all program requirements.

 25.0.
 Emergency Housing Voucher Program (EHV)

 I. Introduction and Goals of WHA EHV Program: